 Set the spirometer body to the side.
 Take the 3D printed inner cap and add a few dabs of superglue to the inner edge.
 Then stick the cap onto the top of the 3D printed removable mouthpiece (Figures 5A.5 and 5A.6).
 If the parts don’t fit, consider adjusting the dimensions of these parts and reprinting.

-Then, attach the bottom of the removable mouthpiece to the top of the 3D printed spirometer body (Figure 5A.7).
-Do NOT attach with superglue as this mouthpiece is intended to be removed between usages to be washed.
-The mouthpiece, which was specifically designed to be removable, is both dishwasher and soap friendly (if using ABS filament).
-Again, if the parts don’t fit, consider adjusting the dimensions of these parts and reprinting.
+Afterward, connect the bottom of the removable mouthpiece to the top of the 3D printed spirometer body (Figure 5A.7).
+Do not attach with superglue, as the mouthpiece is designed to be removed for washing between uses.
+This removable mouthpiece, designed for convenience, is dishwasher and soap-friendly (if using ABS filament).
+If the parts do not fit, consider adjusting their dimensions and reprinting.

 Next, super glue the bottom of the spirometer body to the top of the 3D printed vinyl bottom (Figures 5A.8 and 5A.9).
 Once more, if the parts don’t fit, consider adjusting the dimensions of these parts and reprinting.

-Then, cut 9 inches of the vinyl tubing with a cutting tool (hacksaw, table saw, simple carpet knife, etc.).
-(Figure 5A.10).
-This is where the CO2 sensor and holder combination will be placed inside.
-We cut 9 inches in length in order to ensure everything was contained within the tube with extra room in case future iterations of the spirometer had more contents in the vinyl tubing.
+Next, use a cutting tool (such as a hacksaw, table saw, or a simple carpet knife) to cut a 9-inch length of vinyl tubing (Figure 5A.10).
+This is the space where you will position the CO2 sensor and holder combination.
+We decided to cut 9 inches to accommodate the current contents within the tube and allow extra room in case future iterations of the spirometer include additional components in the vinyl tubing.

 Finally, connect the bottom of the vinyl bottom 3D printed part with one side of the vinyl tubing.
 On the other side, insert the CO2 sensor (Figure 5A.11).
-Ensure that the CO2 sensor is not inserted too far in the tube as this will make it difficult for it to be removed in the future.
+Ensure that you do not insert the CO2 sensor too far into the tube, as this may make it difficult to remove in the future.

 Note that in between uses of individuals, use a new cardboard mouthpiece.
 Insert these mouthpieces by attaching to the 3D printed removable mouthpiece part.
 In between several uses, remove and wash the removable mouthpiece.